 This is the first and by far the most important step when cleaning a conservatory roof.
-Even if you’re looking at small conservatory ideas, the roof outside is still likely to be hard to reach with ordinary window-cleaning tools.
+Even if you’ve got a small conservatory, the roof outside is still likely to be hard to reach with ordinary window-cleaning tools.

 ‘You will more than likely need a telescopic brush to access those hard-to-reach areas.
 Some have built-in water sprayers which help to ensure that the entire glass surface of your roof is left spotless,’ recommends Thomas O’Rourke, Editor at Horticulture.co.uk.